Boba Cat (BOBACAT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Boba Cat Historical Price

-According to the latest data gathered on Boba Cat live price page, the current price of Boba Cat is 0.002735USD.
+According to the latest data gathered on Boba Cat live price page, the current price of Boba Cat is 0.002572USD.
 The circulating supply of Boba Cat(BOBACAT) is

 In the past 24 hours, Boba Cat has shown a price movement of